 Typical exit interview questions include why you are leaving, why you decided to accept a new position, your likes and dislikes in the office, whether you would change anything about the company, whether you would recommend the company to others, and what suggestions you might have for improvement.

-Here are examples of exit interview questions you may hear:
+Examples of exit interview questions you may hear include:

 - Why are you leaving your job?